-At the Meeting, the Shareholders will be asked to consider, and, if thought fit, approve with or without variation a resolution reelecting each of the six current members of the Board, namely Wayne Hubert, Hugh Agro, Donald Birak, Robert Chausse, Michael Mansfield and Carmelo Marrelli along with a new board nomination, Maura Lendon, as the directors of the Company.
-It is intended that each of the directors will hold office until the next annual meeting of Shareholders or until his or her successor is elected or appointed, unless such office is earlier vacated in accordance with the provisions of the Canada Business Corporations Act.
-In order to be effective, this resolution requires the approval of not less than 50% of the votes cast by Shareholders represented at the Meeting in person or by proxy.
+At the Meeting, the Shareholders will be asked to consider, and, if thought fit, approve with or without variation a resolution reelecting each of the seven current members of the Board, namely Wayne Hubert, Hugh Agro, Donald Birak, Robert Chausse, Maura Lendon, Michael Mansfield and Carmelo Marrelli as the directors of the Company.
+It is intended that each of the directors will hold office until the next annual meeting of Shareholders or until his or her successor is elected or appointed unless such office is earlier vacated in accordance with the provisions of the Canada Business Corporations Act.
+To be effective, this resolution requires the approval of not less than 50% of the votes cast by Shareholders represented at the Meeting in person or by proxy.

-Shareholders have the option to (i) vote for all of the directors of the Company listed in the table below; (ii) vote for some of the directors and withhold for others; or (iii) withhold for all of the directors.
+Shareholders have the option to (i) vote for all the directors of the Company listed in the table below; (ii) vote for some of the directors and withhold for others; or (iii) withhold for all the directors.
 Unless otherwise instructed, proxies and voting instructions given pursuant to this solicitation by the management of the Company will be voted FOR the election of each of the proposed nominees set forth in the table below.

-The management of the Company has no reason to believe that any of the nominees will be unable to serve as a director.
+The Company's management has no reason to believe that any of the nominees will be unable to serve as a director.
 However, if any proposed nominee is unable to serve as a director, the individuals named in the enclosed form of proxy will be voted in favour of the remaining nominees and may be voted in favour of a substitute nominee unless the Shareholder has specified in the proxy that the Common Shares represented thereby are to be withheld from voting in respect of the election of directors.